The current version of RSQKit is a work in progress. Any content should not be considered final at this stage.

 To begin, you need to generate the source files for your documentation:

-• Sphinx: Run sphinx-quickstart to initialize the project.
+• Sphinx: run sphinx-quickstart to initialize the project.
 This will create configuration files and folder structure for your documentation.

-• MkDocs: Install MkDocs and run mkdocs new my-project to create a basic structure with Markdown files.
+• MKDocs: Install MkDocs and run mkdocs new my-project to create a basic structure with Markdown files.

 2. Host the Project on GitHub or GitLab